 - Adequate lighting is required to make feedback useful from a mirror.

 - Mirrors have a small range of vision, so drivers will still have blind spots they can’t monitor.

 Sensor systems are new to the market, and provide wheelchair users with information about objects in their environment.
 Sensors detect objects and obstacles, and that information is fed back to the user through different modalities.
-Braze Mobility offers sensor systems that provide up to 180 degrees of rear-view blind spot coverage, and customisable 45 degrees of coverage.
+For example, Braze Mobility offers blind spot sensor systems that provide up to 180 degrees of rear-view blind spot coverage, and customizable 45 degrees of coverage.
 This information can be relayed through vibration, visual or audio feedback.
-These devices are available here.

 - Customisable coverage makes it possible to monitor multiple blind spots at once.
 This means that people with decreased peripheral vision can easily monitor both side and rear view blind spots.